 The primary role of the Internal Audit Function is to assist the Board protect the assets, reputation and sustainability of the Company.
-The function operates as the third line in the Company's 'Three Lines of Defence' model and is responsible for assessing whether all significant risks have been identified and appropriately reported by management and the Company's Risk and Compliance Function to the Board.
-The Internal Audit Function also challenges management to improve the effectiveness of governance, risk management and internal controls.
-Its scope is unrestricted and covers the Company and all activities undertaken by and on behalf of the Company.
+The function operates as the third line in the Company's 'Three Lines of Defence' model and is responsible for assessing whether all significant risks have been identified and appropriately reported by management and the Company's Risk Function to the Board.
+The Internal Audit Function provides independent assurance that the Company's risk management, governance and internal control processes are operating soundly, and challenges management to improve the effectiveness of same.
+Its scope is unrestricted and covers the Company and all activities undertaken by, and on behalf of, the Company.